AlexBennasar/Crypto-SAS/README.md

-# Cryptographic algorithms and protocols in SAS language
+# Variable-value encryption in SAS

 ## Introduction